Western concert flute family: Alto flute

 The alto flute is characterized by its distinct, mellow tone in the lower portion of its range.
 The tube of the alto flute is considerably thicker and longer than a C flute and requires more breath from the player.
 However, this gives it a greater dynamic presence in the bottom octave and a half of its range.
 It is pitched in the key of G (sounding a fourth lower than written) with its range stretching from G_{3} to G_{6}.
 The headjoint may be straight or curved.

 Bass flute

 The bass flute is pitched in the key of C, and one octave below the concert flute.
 Because of the length of its tube (approximately 146 cm), it is usually made with a curved headjoint, sometimes in a "J" shape, to bring the embouchure hole within reach of the player.
 It is usually only used in flute choirs, as it is easily drowned out by other instruments of comparable register, such as the clarinet.

 Contra-alto flute

-The contra-alto flute (also called contrabass flute in G) is in the key of G, pitched one octave below the alto flute, and a fourth below the bass flute.
+The contra-alto flute (also called contrabass flute in G or sometimes subbass flute) is in the key of G, pitched one octave below the alto flute, and a fourth below the bass flute.
 It is so large that the instrument's body is held vertically, with an adjustable floor peg similar to that of the bass clarinet.